ALTER TABLE(7) PostgreSQL 17.4 Documentation ALTER TABLE(7)

 as a new partition of the table, you must own the table being attached.

-To alter the owner, you must also be a direct or indirect member of the
+To alter the owner, you must be able to SET ROLE to the new owning

-new owning role, and that role must have CREATE privilege on the
+role, and that role must have CREATE privilege on the table's schema.

-table's schema.
-(These restrictions enforce that altering the owner
+(These restrictions enforce that altering the owner doesn't do anything

-doesn't do anything you couldn't do by dropping and recreating the
+you couldn't do by dropping and recreating the table.
+However, a

 PARAMETERS